neclimdul/marketo-rest/docs/Asset/Api/FoldersApi.md

     new GuzzleHttp\Client()
 );
 $id = 56; // int | Id of the folder to retrieve
-$type = "Folder"; // string | Type of folder.
+$type = 'Folder'; // string | Type of folder.
 'Folder' or 'Program'

 try {
     $result = $apiInstance->getFolderByIdUsingGET($id, $type);